EliahKagan/weighted-intervals/BUGS.md

 with a queue (FIFO).
-It would be nice also to support recursive DFS with a reliable error message on stack overflow (which should be possible *in the web version* as it is running in a separate interpreter), DFS implemented iteratively with a state machine (which emits vertices in the same order), Kahn&rsquo;s algorithm with a stack (LIFO), and Kahn&rsquo;s algorithm implemented recursively (this is an unusual way to implement Kahn&rsquo;s algorithm but it can be done&mdash;it recurses from each of the DAG&rsquo;s original roots).
+It would be nice also to support recursive DFS with a reliable error message on stack overflow (which should be possible *in the web version* as it is running in a separate interpreter), DFS implemented iteratively with a state machine (which emits vertices in the same order as recursive DFS), Kahn&rsquo;s algorithm with a stack (LIFO), and Kahn&rsquo;s algorithm implemented recursively (this is an unusual way to implement Kahn&rsquo;s algorithm but it can be done&mdash;it recurses from each of the DAG&rsquo;s original roots).

 ### Kleinberg & Tardos&rsquo;s algorithm should be supported, too.